807502278/ComfyUI-WJNodes/README.md

-**ComfyUI-WJNodes explain**

-- Ready to use upon download.
-No need to install dependencies for the time being.\
+**ComfyUI-WJNodes**
+- This is a simple node package that I use myself.
+If there are new functions or suggestions, please provide feedback.
-  If you want to use modified versions of other plugins, you need to install their corresponding dependencies
+- If you want to use modified versions of other nodes, you need to install their corresponding dependencies
-- If there are new functions or suggestions, please provide feedback.
-- Attention!
-The delfile node is not recommended for use on servers.
-I am not responsible for any losses incurred.
-- To disable the delfile node, change the 'DelFile=True' of node/file.py to 'DelFile=False'
+- The delfile node is not recommended for use on servers.
+To disable the delfile node, change the 'DelFile=True' of node/file.py to 'DelFile=False'

 **Node list:**